mlava/aot/README.md

 ### “If you’re stuck executing → Ultraworking”

-Install my Ultraworking extension to enhance execution (Roam Depot).
+Install the Ultraworking extension to enhance execution (Roam Depot).

 ### “If you’re stuck creatively → Oblique Strategies”